urob-ctu/docs/docs/implicitLayers.md

 ### example
-Lets take a implicit function $ \sin{\boldsymbol{x} + \omega} $.
-We can use this function in a implicit layer by finding the root of the function.
-After we obtain the root $ \boldsymbol{x^\star} $ we need to use the implicit gradient to backpropagate.
+Let's take an implicit function $ \sin{\boldsymbol{x} + \omega} $.
+We can use this function in an implicit layer by finding the root of the function.
+After we obtain the root $ \boldsymbol{x^\star} $, we need to use the implicit gradient to backpropagate.

 $ \frac{\partial \boldsymbol{x^{\star}}(\omega)}{\partial \omega} = -\frac{1}{\cos{(\boldsymbol{x^\star} + \omega)}} \cdot \cos{(\boldsymbol{x^\star} + \omega)} = -1 $

 ## Other types of implicit layers

-Lectures explain other implicit layers than root finder.
+Lectures explain other implicit layers beyond the Root Finder.
 This is a quick summary of those layers.

 ### Unconstrained optimizer

 {: .definition}
-> **Unconstrained optimizer**: and optimizer designed to find the extrema of a function either maximum or minimum without any constraints of the variable $$ \boldsymbol{x} $$.
+> **Unconstrained optimizer**: An optimizer designed to find the extrema of a function, either maximum or minimum, without any constraints on the variable $ \boldsymbol{x} $.
 > $ \arg{ \min{f(\boldsymbol{x}, \omega)}}$

-This layer can be implemented using method such as Gradient decent method or Newton's method.
+This layer can be implemented using methods such as Gradient Descent or Newton's method.

 ### Constraint optimizer

-As we wish to solve more complex problems we can use constraints for the optimizer.
+For solving more complex problems, we can use constraints in the optimizer.

 {: .definition}
 >**Constrained optimization**